leekahung/chemistry_related_code/partial_pressures_calculator/README.md

 # Partial Pressure Calculator

-Usage: python partial_pressure_calculator.py
+Usage: bash run_solver.sh -r <"interactive"|"file">

-Output: Component Name and partial pressure of component in atmospheres
+Output: Component Name and partial pressure of component in atmospheres.

+Usage help: bash run_solver.sh -h
+Output: Syntax for bash script and python inputs.

 A simple Python code that computes partial pressures of gases given the total\
 pressure of their surroundings and their mass.
 It utilizes another code,\